-In 2020, SDG&E continued to utilize the automated interface in place between GIS (SDG&E's system of record for facilities) and SAP-PM (SDG&E's system of record for inspection and maintenance records).
+In 2022, SDG&E continued to utilize the automated interface in place between GIS (SDG&E's system of record for facilities) and SAP-PM (SDG&E's system of record for inspection and maintenance records).
 This interface evaluates every SDG&E facility to verify that an appropriate inspection plan is assigned to it.
+Periodic reviews are conducted to ensure that the automated interface is working according to plan.
 In addition to the interface, automated reports are published weekly showing the year-to-date status of all CMP Detailed Inspections and Patrols scheduled for the year.

-For intrusive inspections, an annual analysis was performed in the end of the third quarter to determine if additional intrusive inspections were required.
-Any "Special Intrusive Inspections" were issued and completed by December 31, 2020.
-In addition, periodic reviews are conducted throughout the year to ensure all intrusive inspections scheduled for 2020 were completed within the calendar year.
+For intrusive inspections, an annual analysis was performed in the third quarter to determine if additional intrusive inspections were required.
+Any "Special Intrusive Inspections" were issued and completed by December 31, 2022.
+In addition, periodic reviews are conducted throughout the year to ensure all intrusive inspections scheduled for 2022 were completed within the calendar year.

-Summary of the 2020 Year-end Report
+Summary of the 2022 Year-end Report